basdds/basdds.github.io/_posts/2020-10-17-Filming-the-cornfield-sessions.md

 Fast-forward 7 years later:

-Now it's 2020 and all the band's gigs where cancelled last summer..
-Because of all the covid-19 restrictions in the Netherlands.
+Now it's the 13th of september 2020, and all the band's gigs where cancelled last summer.
+Because of the covid-19 restrictions in the Netherlands.

 So they decided to do a re-make of the Cornfield sessions.
 And I got the voluntary 'job' of filming it all. :-)